learningequality/studio/README.md

     brew link --force imagemagick@6

 **Windows**
-Windows is no longer supported due to some of the required packages.
+Windows is no longer supported due to incompatibilities with some of the required packages.

-### 1.5.
-(Optional) Set up a virtual environment
-Run the following command (make sure you are under your project directory folder)

-    pipenv shell

-This will set up a virtual environment for you.
-To reactivate, run `pipenv shell`